Tai Tuivasa: Ultimate Fighting Championship

 In November 2016, it was announced that Tuivasa had signed a four-fight contract with the Ultimate Fighting Championship.
 According to Tuivasa, he had to sit out for an extended period due to a knee injury and subsequent surgery.

-Tuivasa made his UFC debut against Rashad Coulter on 19 November 2017 at UFC Fight Night: Werdum vs. Tybura.
+Tuivasa made his UFC debut against Rashad Coulter on 19 November 2017 at UFC Fight Night 121.
 Tuivasa won the fight by knockout after a flying knee in the first round, and became the first Indigenous Australian to win a UFC fight.
 This win also earned him the Performance of the Night bonus.

 Tuivasa faced Cyril Asker on 11 February 2018 at UFC 221.
 He won the fight via technical knock out in the first round.
 On 13 February 2018 Tuivasa entered the UFC's official rankings for heavyweight fighters, coming in at position 15.

 In March 2018, Tuivasa signed a new, four-fight contract with UFC.
 Tuivasa faced Andrei Arlovski on 9 June 2018 at UFC 225.
 He won the fight by unanimous decision.

 Tuivasa faced former UFC Heavyweight Champion Junior dos Santos on 2 December 2018 at UFC Fight Night 142.
 He lost the fight via technical knockout in round two.

 Tuivasa faced Blagoy Ivanov on 8 June 2019 at UFC 238.
 He lost the fight via unanimous decision.

 Tuivasa faced Serghei Spivac on 6 October 2019 at UFC 243.
 He lost the fight via arm-triangle choke in the second round.

 Tuivasa was scheduled to face Jarjis Danho on 6 June 2020 at UFC 251.
 However, on 9 April, Dana White, the president of UFC, announced that this event was postponed to a future date.

 Tuivasa faced Stefan Struve on 24 October 2020 at UFC 254.
 He won the fight via knockout in the first round.

 Tuivasa was scheduled to face Don'Tale Mayes on 20 March 2021 at UFC on ESPN 21.
 However, Mayes was removed from the fight during the week leading up to the event for undisclosed reasons and was replaced by promotional newcomer Harry Hunsucker.
 Tuivasa won the fight via technical knockout in round one.

 Tuivasa faced Greg Hardy on 10 July 2021 at UFC 264.
 He won the fight via knockout in round one.
 This win earned him the Performance of the Night award.